-The Health Science Center also includes seven major research institutes focused on health issues of importance to Floridians, more than 100 specialized centers of clinical expertise and a vibrant regional campus in Jacksonville.
+The Academic Health Center also includes seven major research institutes focused on health issues of importance to Floridians, more than 100 specialized centers of clinical expertise and a vibrant regional campus in Jacksonville.

 Facts and Accomplishments

 - $21+ million in royalties/licensing (85% of the UF total)

 - For every $1 in state funding, the HSC generates $6.24 in funding from other sources